afterlogic/webmail-pro-8/README.md

 # Afterlogic Webmail Pro 8 Alpha
 > Note.
 This a early preview of the new version of product.
-Although we are sure it is safe to install and run Webmail Pro 8 Alpha, we are recommended to use it only for test purpose.
+Although we are sure it is safe to install and run Webmail Pro 8 Alpha, we are recommend to use it only for test purpose.

 Afterlogic Webmail Pro 8 is a webmail front-end for your existing mail server, with personal calendar, contacts, and mobile sync.